han41858/angular-ko/aio/content/guide/creating-libraries.md

 ## 코드 생성 스키매틱과 CLI 통합하기

 <!--
-A library typically includes *reusable code* that defines components, services, and other Angular artifacts (pipes, directives, and so on) that you simply import into a project.
+A library typically includes *reusable code* that defines components, services, and other Angular artifacts (pipes, directives) that you import into a project.
 A library is packaged into an npm package for publishing and sharing.
 This package can also include [schematics](guide/glossary#schematic) that provide instructions for generating or transforming code directly in your project, in the same way that the CLI creates a generic new component with `ng generate component`.
 A schematic that is packaged with a library can, for example, provide the Angular CLI with the information it needs to generate a component that configures and uses a particular feature, or set of features, defined in that library.
-One example of this is Angular Material's navigation schematic which configures the CDK's `BreakpointObserver` and uses it with Material's `MatSideNav` and `MatToolbar` components.
+One example of this is [Angular Material's navigation schematic](https://material.angular.io/guide/schematics#navigation-schematic) which configures the CDK's [BreakpointObserver](https://material.angular.io/cdk/layout/overview#breakpointobserver) and uses it with Material's [MatSideNav](https://material.angular.io/components/sidenav/overview) and [MatToolbar](https://material.angular.io/components/toolbar/overview) components.

-You can create and include the following kinds of schematics.
+You can create and include the following kinds of schematics:

 * Include an installation schematic so that `ng add` can add your library to a project.

-* Include generation schematics in your library so that `ng generate` can scaffold your defined artifacts (components, services, tests, and so on) in a project.
+* Include generation schematics in your library so that `ng generate` can scaffold your defined artifacts (components, services, tests) in a project.

 * Include an update schematic so that `ng update` can update your library’s dependencies and provide migrations for breaking changes in new releases.

 What you include in your library depends on your task.
-For example, you could define a schematic to create a dropdown that is pre-populated with canned data to show how to add it to an app.
+For example, you could define a schematic to create a dropdown that is pre-populated with canned data to show how to add it to an application.
 If you want a dropdown that would contain different passed-in values each time, your library could define a schematic to create it with a given configuration.
-Developers could then use `ng generate` to configure an instance for their own app.
+Developers could then use `ng generate` to configure an instance for their own application.

 Suppose you want to read a configuration file and then generate a form based on that configuration.
 If that form will need additional customization by the developer who is using your library, it might work best as a schematic.
 However, if the form will always be the same and not need much customization by developers, then you could create a dynamic component that takes the configuration and generates the form.
 In general, the more complex the customization, the more useful the schematic approach.

 To learn more, see [Schematics Overview](guide/schematics) and [Schematics for Libraries](guide/schematics-for-libraries).
 -->
 라이브러리는 일반적으로 컴포넌트, 서비스, 파이프, 디렉티브 등을 *재사용할 수 있는 형태로* 제공합니다.
 그리고 라이브러리는 npm 패키지 형태로 배포되어 여러 사람에게 공유됩니다.